bacalhau-project/bacalhau/docs/examples/model-inference/StyleGAN3/index.md

 ## Building the docker image

 Instead of building from scratch we add the following lines to the existing docker file in the repo.
-Copy and paste the following lines of code to the container and set some other variables.
+Copy and paste the following lines of code to the container and set your variables.

 ```